cs1302uga/cs1302-styleguide/README.md

 configured in [`cs1302_checks.xml`](cs1302_checks.xml) for use  by the `checkstyle` program.
 This was done so that it's easier for users to relate `checkstyle` program output to the actual guidelines.

+In the example above for an **invalid file**, the programmer would want to look at the four error messages given, read the comment for each, and then look up the error message in the list below for more details.
+In that example, the programmer would look up, the `MissingJavadocType`, `LeftCurly`, `EmptyBlock`, and `NeedBraces` details in the list below.

 ## ArrayTypeStyle